Peter Hargreaves

-Peter Kendal Hargreaves CBE (born 5 October 1946) is an English co-founder with Stephen Lansdown of Hargreaves Lansdown, one of the United Kingdom's largest financial services businesses.
-He is a shareholder of Hargreaves Lansdown but no longer a director or employee.
-He is a partner in Blue Whale Capital, an investment boutique that was launched in 2017.
+Peter Kendal Hargreaves CBE (born 5 October 1946) is a British businessman and executive.
+Along with Stephen Lansdown, he founded Hargreaves Lansdown, a large UK financial services company, where he retains a 10 per cent shareholding.
+He is a partner in Blue Whale Capital, an investment company that was launched in 2017.

 Early life

 Hargreaves was born in Clitheroe and educated at Clitheroe Royal Grammar School in Lancashire.

 Career

 Trained as an accountant, Peter Hargreaves initially worked as a computer salesman.
-He then started Hargreaves Lansdown trading from a bedroom in 1981; in 2010, he stood down as chief executive and, in the same year, received £18 million in payouts from dividends.
+He then started Hargreaves Lansdown trading from a bedroom in 1981; in 2010, he stood down as chief executive and, in the same year, received £18 million in dividends.
 He was succeeded as CEO by Ian Gorham.
 His wealth was reported at £2,315 million according to the Sunday Times Rich List 2017, making him the 51st richest person in the UK.
 Hargreaves joined the board of ITM Power in February 2004 as a non-executive director: he has invested heavily in ITM Power.
 In March 2016 he joined the Leave.EU movement to campaign for the UK's exit from the European Union.
 He was the top donor to the Brexit campaign contributing over £3 million to the Leave campaign.
 In September 2017, Hargreaves announced a £25 million backing in Blue Whale Capital – a new asset management company set up by previous colleague, Stephen Yiu.

 It was announced in August 2020 that Hargreaves would receive £63.4 million in dividends after Hargreaves Lansdown's profits increased by 24% to £378.3 million in the 12 months leading up to 30 June 2020.

 According to The Sunday Times Rich List in 2020 his net worth was estimated at £2.4 billion.
 In 2021, he came ninth in a list of the top ten biggest taxpayers in the UK, having paid a tax bill of £91.4 million that year.

+In April 2025, Hargreaves nominated himself as a non-executive board member of Hargreaves Lansdown, which he is able to do as a shareholder.
+He also nominated his son as a board observer.

+In October 2025, Hargreaves stepped down from the board of Hargreaves Lansdown and appointed his son as his replacement.